-In the 2018-19 NATSIHS, 25% of Aboriginal people and 17% of Torres Strait Islander people, aged two years and over, reported having a mental and/or behavioural condition [60].
+In the 2018-19 NATSIHS, 25% of Aboriginal people and 17% of Torres Strait Islander people, aged two years and over, reported having a mental and/or behavioural condition [63].
 The proportion of people with a mental health condition was about the same for males (23%) and females (25%).
-The highest reported proportion of a mental and/or behavioural condition (30-32%) was among respondents aged 25-54 years, with the lowest proportion in the 0-14 years age-group (15%).
+The highest reported proportion of a mental and/or behavioural condition (30%-32%) was among respondents aged 25-54 years, with the lowest proportion in the 0-14 years age-group (15%).
 Across the jurisdictions, mental and behavioural conditions were reported the most in the ACT (40%), followed by Tas (34%) and Vic (33%), with the lowest proportion in the NT (10%).
 Mental and behavioural conditions were around three times more likely to be reported by Aboriginal and Torres Strait Islander people living in non-remote areas (28%) than remote areas (9.8%).

-Further information from the 2018-19 NATSIHS indicated that anxiety was the most common mental or behavioural condition reported by Aboriginal and Torres Strait Islander people aged two years and over (17%) [60].
+The 2018-19 NATSIHS indicated that anxiety was the most common mental or behavioural condition reported by Aboriginal and Torres Strait Islander people aged two years and over (17%) [63].
 Anxiety was almost twice as common among females (21%) than males (12%).
-The age-groups with the highest proportion of anxiety were the 25-34 years (25%) and 35-44 years age-groups (24%).
+The age-groups with the highest proportions of anxiety were 25-34 years (25%) and 35-44 years (24%).

-Depression was the second most common condition reported under mental and behavioural conditions (13%), with females reporting higher levels (16%) compared with males (10%) [60].
+Depression was the second most common condition reported under mental and behavioural conditions (13%), with females reporting higher levels (16%) compared with males (10%) [63].
 The reporting of depression increased with age, from 2.5% among those aged 0-14 years to 23% among those aged 45-54 years, before decreasing to 20% among people aged 55 years and over.

-33 The Mayi Kuwayu study gathered data from respondents aged 16 and above. healthinfonet.ecu.edu.au Discrimination and racism are associated with poor SEWB and mental health outcomes.
-Thurber et al (2021) demonstrated a clear 'dose response' relationship between experiences of discrimination SEWB/mental health, with increased discrimination leading to poorer SEWB outcomes [95].
-Reported prevalence ratios for SEWB included high to very high psychological distress (PR 2.48; CI: 2.29, 2.69); depression (PR 1.63, CI: 1.49, 1.79); anxiety (PR 1.60, CI: 1.44, 1.78); low happiness (PR 3.74; CI: 3.11, 4.49); and low life satisfaction (PR 3.44, CI: 3.10, 3.82)[95, p.5].
+Discrimination and racism are associated with poor SEWB and mental health outcomes.
+Thurber et al (2021) demonstrated a clear 'dose response' relationship between experiences of discrimination SEWB/mental health, with increased discrimination leading to poorer SEWB outcomes [94].
+Individuals who experienced discrimination were nearly 2.5 times more likely to report high to very high psychological distress.
+The prevalence of depression was 1.6 times higher among those who faced discrimination compared with those who did not.
+Individuals who experienced discrimination had a 1.6 times higher likelihood of reporting anxiety compared with those who did not face discrimination.
+The prevalence of low happiness was significantly higher (3.7 times) among individuals who encountered discrimination.
+Those who faced discrimination were 3.4 times more likely to report low life satisfaction compared with those who did not experience discrimination [94].
 Importantly, up to half of the psychological distress burden among Aboriginal and Torres Strait Islander people could be attributable to experiences of discrimination [96].